MikeHopley/ftl-ships-strategy/index.md

 Drones-3 is tempting, as it gives your Shield Drone a damage buffer.
 It also lets you run both drones together, which helps in fights against combat/beam drones.
 But it helps much less in other fights.
 Weapons-3 protects you in every fight and will definitely be used later&thinsp;&mdash;&thinsp;whereas you might sell one or both drones to afford shields!
 So on balance, I’d rather buy weapons-3 and then save for a store.

-Don’t underestimate the Shield+ Drone, however.
-Shields are more important, but I’ll try to hold onto the drone if I reasonably can.

 At pulsars, a single Zoltan Shield layer will completely absorb the ion pulse.
 Bizarrely, [this only works when you have a shields system](https://www.youtube.com/watch?v=FcfjeR9GIhQ&t=3m45s).
 Before then, pulsars will *ignore* the Zoltan Shield.

 Sector 1 distress beacons are well worth visiting, but guaranteed fights are better.
 You have a clone bay, plus blue options from the Rock (good), Slug (weak), and beam (weak).
 Note that Long-Ranged Scanners effectively decrease the value of unmarked beacons.

-### Balance Mod

-Shields now cost 120.
-Shield+ Drone sells for 25, and Anti-drone sells for 10.
-Shield+ only needs 1 power, so drones-3 doesn’t do much.

-Auto-assaults (which have drones) no longer appear in sector 1, so jumping to nebula beacons is safer.
-This also greatly reduces the chance of facing drones at suns: sun fights are 50% split between auto-ships and pirates, and the pirate ship is a random layout.

 ## Lanius A

-Shields-3, shields-4, then look for a weapon or teleporter.
+Typically rush shields, then look for a weapon.
+Hacking gives a good amount of safety, however, and you have Emergency Respirators to sell.
+Sometimes it might be better to delay shield upgrades for an early store.

 Rushing shields reduces your reliance on hacking for safety, and gives more chances for safe crew kills.
 Early mind control can strengthen your crew-killing abilities.
 Remember you only have engines-1.

-Put one Lanius on piloting, to protect it from boarders and help with nearby venting.
-Put the other Lanius in engines: this makes it easier for them to help repair weapons without accidentally murdering their crewmate.
-It also lets you vent shields without moving crew, and the human is faster at running to doors or sensors.
+You can put a Lanius on piloting, to protect it from boarders.
+However, I currently prefer putting the human on piloting, since that makes it easier for the Lanius to help each other with nearby repairs.

 Despite slow weapons, you can still get the first shot by hacking enemy weapons.
 Use this liberally in sector 1 to reduce risk.
 You can fire the Ion Stunner immediately, and the shield will still be down for the lasers.
 But sometimes it’s be better to fire them together: if all shots hit, the ion will disable a second weapon (even a two-power weapon).